Get a free, no obligation personal loan quote with rates as low as 9.99%

 • French-Speaking Skilled Worker Stream – This stream offers the same perks for French-speaking foreign workers with good English-speaking skills in Ontario.

-If you’re a foreign entrepreneur with an excellent business idea:
+If you’re a foreign entrepreneur with an excellent business idea, you may apply for the following stream:

 • Entrepreneur Stream – This stream operates through its own Expression of interest system, which means you must register and get an invitation to apply.
 It allows foreign entrepreneurs to establish and buy businesses, as well as gain permanent residence in Ontario, provided they meet more stringent criteria.